-If we get the latter in our hearts, our motivation shifts from one of fear and frantic desperation (hoping we might find Him if we work hard enough, are sincere enough, etc.) to one of desire coupled with expectancy that stirs us to go to any length to find Him.
-We find ourselves "waiting in ambush" for God who is already after us!
+As we experience the truth about God's love in our hearts, our motivation shifts from one of fear and frantic desperation (hoping we might find Him if we work hard enough, are sincere enough, etc.) to one of desire and expectancy that stirs us to go to any length to find Him.
+We find ourselves "waiting in ambush" for the God who is already after us!
 (There's a reason why "wait" in the Bible means "wait in hopeful expectation," isn't there?
-It gives us a picture of us waiting in ambush for a loving Daddy rather than chasing heartlessly after a rather disinterested God who plays "hide and seek."
+It gives us a picture of us waiting in ambush for a loving Daddy rather than chasing heartlessly after a rather disinterested God who plays "hide and seek.")

-I won't talk about the activity of intimacy until next week, but please note that the action that flows from healthy motivation is even more focused and intense than the action motivated by fear.
-Unhealthy, fearful motivation ("I hope He loves me," "If I can just make Him love me...") can never lead to a healthy relationship because we are attempting to build a relationship with a distorted image of God rather than with God Himself.
-Furthermore, we will simply not be able to allow our hearts to fully embrace One we fear more than we love and trust.
-On the other hand, if "I know that I know that I know" that I will find infinite love waiting for me, I will gladly allow the Lover love me and will passionately pursue my Pursuer.
-Looking for the One we know adores us and desires us and being with us far more than we desire Him changes everything and opens the door to intimacy beyond comprehension.
+I won't talk about the activity of intimacy until next week, but please note that any action that flows from healthy motivation is even more focused and intense than action that's motivated by fear.
+Unhealthy, fearful motivation ("I hope He loves me," "If I can just make Him love me...") can never lead to a healthy relationship because we are attempting to build a relationship with a distorted image of God rather than with God Himself--you cannot have an intimate relationship with an illusion!
+Furthermore, we simply will not be able to allow our hearts to fully embrace One we fear more than we love and trust.
+On the other hand, if "I know that I know that I know" that I will find infinite love waiting for me, I will gladly allow the Lover to love me and will passionately pursue my Pursuer.
+Looking for the One we know adores us and desires us far more than we desire Him changes everything, and it opens the door to intimacy beyond comprehension.
 We can forever drown in the depths of His love--there is no end, not ever.
 Song of Songs 3:4 captures some of this, I think: "I found the One I adore, my Beloved!
 I caught Him and fastened myself to Him, Refusing to be feeble in my heart again."
 (Brian Simmons, The Most Amazing Song of All by King Solomon- The Passion Translation.

 So my friends, if we really do grasp that God is the Initiator and is actively and fiercely pursuing us in order to be good to us and "love on us," it changes everything!
 But how do we get there?
 One thing that has helped me immensely is Papa's frequent reminder of the many love-infused times I had with my sons.
 The two pictures on this blog are snapshots of many, many fun and love-filled times that Jon and Josh and I enjoyed.
 I think of many walks down the beach, times going fishing, wrestling on the floor, etc. I also think of times when my love was fierce and aggressive: a time when I rushed down a hill to pluck Josh out of an anthill--nothing would have stopped me from reaching him!
 I think of how my sons were hesitant to tell me about anyone "messing with them" because of how fiercely I would move to protect them!
 My sons knew that I was fierce and unrelenting in my love for them (I still am), and God has used the images of my life with my sons many times to show me how to respond to Him.
 He is infinitely more loving and fierce in His love for me than I could ever be, even though I cannot imagine a love stronger than the love I have for my family!